MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 Keep enabled also oozie.

-Add also 'hue' and 'oozie' groups to *security.client.protocol.acl* authorization (not needed by default).
+Add also 'hue' user and 'oozie' group into *security.client.protocol.acl* authorization (not needed by default).

 <a name="role-slave"></a>
 ###`site_hadoop::role::slave`